 I loved writing through high school and college, but went with the more dependable degree in Mass Communications.
 More than a decade in radio and newspaper later, the paper sold, I lost my job, and I got a tremendous story idea.
 That idea is now the young adult novel, Pairs.

-I am currently working on two contemporary young adult novels, Liddy Chatterley’s Lover and #metoo.
+I am currently working on three contemporary young adult novels, Liddy Chatterley’s Lover, Liberty, and #metoo.
 My completed contemporary young adult novels are Maybe, Baby, The Rat Queen, Candid Dates and The Last Letterboxes.
 My middle grade novel, The Clarinet Clique, is in revisions.

 I’ve also written three picture book manuscripts, Parmesan Cheese, The Rooster Who Would Not Fight, and The Cat Pirates.

 The picture above is of my daughters, nieces, and nephews hiding as they watch my son count.
 Looking at my boy makes me think of myself, all the years I was working full time, homeschooling kids and trying to juggle everything at once.
 The stories were there…I just couldn’t see them.